Cerebrovascular disease is a potential precursor to transient

 Carotid artery stenting is now being done as an alternative to endarterectomy in some cases.
-Following either a stent procedure or the more invasive endarterectomy, the FAA requires a three-month recovery and stabilization period before considering recertification.
-If evidence reveals that a stroke or TIA has occurred, a 24-month recovery and stabilization period is usually required.
+Following a stent procedure, the FAA requires a 30-day recovery and stabilization period before considering recertification.
+If evidence reveals that a stroke or TIA has occurred, a 24-month recovery and stabilization period is usually required, after which a comprehensive neurological and cardiovascular evaluation will be needed.

 The presence of cerebrovascular disease may be an indication of underlying coronary artery disease.
 For that reason, the FAA requires a cardiovascular evaluation to be submitted for medical certification consideration.
 In addition, hospital records that include the admission history and physical, operative report, and discharge summary are required.
 Also, a post-operative carotid Doppler ultrasound study will be required.
 Post-operative carotid arteriogram might be necessary in some cases.